 - Was it an artifact of Bluetooth itself?
 The carrier wave of Bluetooth is standardized at 2.5 GHz – which corresponds to a frequency of 4.47 Hz, not 5.4 Hz.
 So that doesn’t seem to be a factor.

 Or is that the B-flat frequency, (and its F/fifth counterpart), are a part of the fabric of our universe – as NASA’s recordings of black-holes indicate?
 A sort of unheard, background vibration.
+Basically, that’s what I reckon – overtones of the underlying fundamental vibration of our universe are creating an interference pattern with the sub-audio vibrations from my tone-generator.

 Other evidence of B-flat and F as foundational resonances

-I shared my findings with my friend, Susan Alexjander – who has done research in this area, including measuring the resonant infrared frequencies returned by DNA – and has created her own music based on this, (and a wonderful piece which coincidentally combines the resonance of a black hole with a pulsar).
+I shared my findings with my friend, Susan Alexjander – who has done importand and inspirational research in this area, including measuring the resonant infrared frequencies returned by DNA – and has created her own music based on this, (and a wonderful piece which coincidentally combines the resonance of a black hole with a pulsar).
 Her response was immediate, “54, 72, 108 – these are sacred numbers!”
 I had not noticed this – but indeed, 5.4 Hz, 7.2 Hz, 10.8 Hz – if you remove the decimal places – are sacred numbers mentioned in ancient Hindu texts and elsewhere in Numerology.
 Another interesting coincidence.

-Raising the F vibration (10.8 Hz) by a few octaves (multiply by 2 a few times) to 345.6 Hz – we now have a frequency within the range of normal music (not hyper-bass).
+Raising the F vibration (10.8 Hz) by a few octaves (multiply by 2 a few times) to 345.6 Hz – we now have a frequency within the range of normal music.
 It’s still an F – it’s just an F we can make music with.
 As it turns out, these three-thousand year old Chinese bells are based on a central tone of 345 Hz – our “F”.

 As were these flutes from ancient Egypt: